Looking for the best-of-the-best things to do in the Fall in Atlanta? We’ve got ’em!

 Historic Banning Mills – This is a great place to see the colors change!
 Take on the world’s largest zip line, go horseback riding, stay at the lodge, try kayaking, and so so so much more!

-Len Foote – There is no better way to celebrate fall than to hike to Len Foote.
+Len Foote Hike Inn – There is no better way to celebrate fall than to hike to the Len Foote Hike Inn.
+This lodge is only accessible by hiking the 5 miles from Amicalola State Park — and it’s amazing!
 Hurry fast – bunks go early for the best leaf peep dates.

 Labyrith of Rome – The Labyrinth of Rome was created as an adaptive reuse of what originally was an amphitheater built by the Works Progress Administration in the 1930s.
 Upon finding the nearest Labyrinth to be 50 miles away, the late Ed Baker worked with local government to establish this corner of Rome’s historic Jackson Hill.
 It contains 5,490 bricks (laid end-to-end, over a kilometer) weighing a total of 24,705 pounds.

 Leaf-Peeping – What is a Fall weekend without a drive to see the colors changing?
 These are the best state parks for catching the colors.
 If you want to get a cabin for the experience, you better reserve it now!

 Make Your Halloween Costume – Building and creating our kid’s Halloween costumes together as a family has been an annual tradition.
 We’ve used cardboard, aluminum foil, chicken wire, paper mache, and much more.
 Don’t take the easy way out this year – make one together.

 Oakland Cemetery – Participate in the wildly popular Capturing the Spirit Halloween Tours at Oakland Cemetery this fall.
 The beautiful cemetery is the perfect backdrop for a slightly spooky night out.
 Note: No information has yet been released about 2021 plans.